 For more information on the Lake Tahoe ski resorts, call our ski experts.

 One of the largest ski areas in North America, there's plenty of choice when skiing in Lake Tahoe.
 Discover tree-free bowls, steep chutes and terrain parks in Squaw Valley; heaven for advanced skiers.
 Northstar ski resort is known for its excellent terrain parks, and has even won awards for its meticulous piste grooming.
 Heavenly offers some of the best skiing in Lake Tahoe, with views of glistening Lake Tahoe on one side and the Nevada desert on the other.

 The Lake Tahoe skiing area is comprised of 14 ski areas, our favourites are Heavenly, Squaw Valley and Northstar.
-Ski scenic tree runs that overlook Lake Tahoe, which is the largest freshwater lake in the Sierra Nevada Mountains.
+Ski scenic tree runs that overlook Lake Tahoe ski resort, which is the largest freshwater lake in the Sierra Nevada Mountains.
 The lake straddles the California and Nevada border and is wedged between Tahoe and Eldorado National Forests.
-Graced with 300 days of sunshine each year, it was a popular ski destination with Frank Sinatra and Marilyn Monroe in the ’60s.
+Graced with 300 days of sunshine each year, it was a popular skiing destination with Frank Sinatra and Marilyn Monroe in the ’60s.

 The Lake Tahoe ski resorts are very child-friendly with a wide variety of activities including skating, sleigh rides and tubing that are fun for the whole family.
 Minor’s Camp in Northstar offers on-site childcare, and the resident S’mores Chefs offer complimentary s’mores – the American version of toasting marshmallows on an open fire – every afternoon.